GrHalbgott/qr_picturizer/README.md

-# qr_picturizer
+# QR picturizer (fun project - experimental)

 Picturize QR codes with your own pictures!
-Create QR codes from links or text and picturize them with your pictures.
+Use either existing codes or create them on-the-fly from links or text and picturize them with your pictures.

 ![Example](./results/example.png)